jsoendermann/hapttic/README.md

 # hapttic

-## Why would I want this?
+## What is this good for?

-- You want to run some code in response to a webhook, like a github push ([This is what motivated me to write hapttic](/jsoendermann/pfeife)).
+- You want to run some code in response to a webhook, like a github push.
 - You have some code on your Raspberry Pi that you want to run from work (great in combination with [ngrok](https://ngrok.com/)).
 - That's pretty much it.